Sigma (album): Background

-Reol and GigaP had consistently worked together prior to forming the musical unit REOL, providing compositions and vocals to several Japanese vocaloid acts such as Hatsune Miku.
+Reol and Giga had consistently worked together prior to forming the musical unit REOL, providing compositions and vocals to several Japanese vocaloid acts such as Hatsune Miku.
 Additionally, Reol and art director Okiku had been long-time friends and occasionally collaborated with her music videos and packaging for her releases.
-Reol and GigaP's first project as a duo was No Title, which was released on August 17, 2014 through Japanese label Celo Project.
+Reol and Giga's first project as a duo was No Title, which was released on August 17, 2014 through Japanese label Celo Project.
 Furthermore, Reol continued working on her debut studio album, titled Gokusaishiki.
 It was released on July 29, 2015 through Victor Entertainment, and reached the top ten on the Oricon Albums Chart.
-Subsequently, Reol, GigaP, and Okiku signed a record contract with Japanese label Toy's Factory, forming themselves as a unit under Reol's name—capitalized as REOL.
+Subsequently, Reol, Giga, and Okiku signed a record contract with Japanese label Toy's Factory, forming themselves as a unit under Reol's name—capitalized as REOL.
 Despite this, the trio stayed anonymous with their identity, using anime-influenced illustrations and chibi designs to depict themselves; several other animations were also distributed in their subsequent music videos.
 But on August 18, REOL made their debut appearance in the music video for their track "Give Me a Break Stop Now".